microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 - I want to re-deploy the exact versions of each resource (code, containers, etc.) which were working previously.

 In this scenario, the resources required (or the environment) may require the user to get new approvals.
+This is a new instance (new run) of a pipeline, it just happens to lock to the same resource versions as another run.

 ### Long-term preservation of metadata
 - On January 1, I deploy a version of my code.